leoarthurwall/countries/README.md

 - When you select a country, a modal will appear with more details about the country as well as a link to google maps, and option to click thrlugh to bordering countries.

 ### API DATA
+- The country data is fetched from the REST Countries API.
+Once fetched, it is stored in an array as state and then used throughout the application.

 ### BORDER CLICK THROUGH
+- When you are on the Country modal, you have the option to view the bordering countries by clicking on the button.
+The same modal will appear, but now with the data of the county you clicked on.
+This is another way of viewing country information.

 ### CLOSE OFF CLICK
+- Being able to close the region dropdown or the input dropdown when clicking of them was a really important functionality I wanted to implement.
+Both function really nicely, and only one is ever open at a time.
 ### GRID LAYOUT
+- The countries on the main screen are laid out using the CSS Grid layout.
+It's a great way to display a really clean layout.
+And this offers a great example of it's use.

 ## TECH STACK
 - REACT